besshagan/besshagan.github.io/README.md

 # Bess Hagan 🎓💻

-This is my personal portfolio site built with HTML and CSS to showcase my academic background, technical skills, and research experience in computer science, data science, and AI.
+This repository hosts my personal portfolio website, built with HTML and CSS and deployed via GitHub Pages.

+The site presents my academic background, technical skills, and applied research experience, with a focus on data analysis and analytics-oriented work.

 ---

-## 🧠 About
+## Portfolio Highlights:

-The site highlights:
-- Academic and research experience
+- Academic and research experience in computer science and data analytics
+- Experience with Python, SQL, and Excel for data analysis
-- Skills in data science, software development, and GIS
+- Applied research projects involving data pipelines, evaluation, and analysis
-- Projects in machine learning, procedural content generation, and more...
 - A downloadable resume

+*Additional projects and analyses will be added as they are completed.*

 ---